ianmanderson92/Superhero_Sightings_Web_App/README.md

-Application is currently hosted on an AWS EC2 Instance and can be accessed by following this link: http://ec2-3-91-248-128.compute-1.amazonaws.com:8080/
+Application and MySQL database are currently being hosted on AWS.
+The EC2 Instance and can be accessed by following this link: http://ec2-3-91-248-128.compute-1.amazonaws.com:8080/